hero image for blog Best Mountain Towns For Second Homes

 Jackson Hole Mountain Resort is known for its steep slopes and challenging runs, making it a mecca for advanced skiers and snowboarders.
 Check out iconic runs like Corbet's Couloir and the infamous Hobacks.
 When you combine deep powder conditions, vast backcountry terrain with some of the best off-piste skiing in the region, and a thriving ski culture surrounding the resort and mountain village, it's easy to see why Jackson Hole is one of the best mountain towns to buy a second home.

 Despite its small size and low population density, Jackson Hole still offers a vibrant cultural scene.
-The town has several music festivals and events throughout the year like the Jackson Hole Rendezvous at the resort, Grand Teton Music Festival that features classical music performances, and Jackson Hole Live, a series of outdoor concerts in the summer months.
+The town has several music festivals and events throughout the year like the Jackson Hole Rendezvous at the resort and the Grand Teton Music Festival that features classical music performances.

 The town is known for its upscale restaurants highlighting American cuisine with locally sourced ingredients.
 Visit the Snake River Grill or The Kitchen for seasonal dishes like the Bison Tartare, or enjoy a night out dancing at the Western-themed Million Dollar Cowboy Bar.